shieldfy/work-at-shieldfy/Full-stack-php-developer-task.md

 # Full Stack PHP Developer

-Build a simple To-Do list page with
+Build a simple To-Do list application

 The application is seperated into backend API generate JSON response and frontend access this api.